privacyidea/privacyidea/doc/webui/login.rst

 E.g. if the users are located in an LDAP or Active Directory the user needs to authenticate with his LDAP/AD password.

+.. note:: The user my either login with his password from the userstore or with any of his tokens.

 .. note:: The administrator may change this behaviour by creating an according policy, which then requires the user to authenticate against privacyIDEA itself.